-The system defined by this specification is used to protect packets on the cable network and is based on DOCSIS Baseline Privacy Plus [DOCSIS BPI+], which in turn was based on the original DOCSIS Baseline Privacy scheme [SCTE 22-2].
+The system defined by this specification is used to protect packets on the cable network and is based on the DOCSIS Baseline Privacy Plus specification [DOCSIS BPI+].

 This specification explicitly assumes the following to be true:

 - It is acceptable that DOCSIS 3.1 security features are designed to provide a reasonable level of security for a 10 year time frame. - The operational life of a CM will not exceed 20 years. - The interface between the CMTS and provisioning servers is secure. - CM provisioning servers are trusted. - At the beginning of the provisioning process, the CM is not trusted.
 The CM increases its level of trust as it successfully completes different provisioning steps.
 These steps include device authentication, registration request validation, and service authorization.
 Once the CM successfully completes the provisioning process with DOCSIS 3.1 security features enabled, it is considered trusted enough to provide data services to subscribers. - Threat to integrity of encrypted data on the cable network link is low. - To be backward compatible with existing devices, it is acceptable to continue the support of features that are considered to have low level security characteristics.
 MSOs can enable/disable these features as needed.